Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 #### Prerequisites

+You should have helm 2.X installed.
+You can install helm following instructions [here](https://v2.helm.sh/docs/using_helm/#install-helm).

 A helm repo with the Alluxio helm chart must be available.

 (Optional) To prepare a local helm repository: